hajali-amine/pfe-search-engine/README.md

 ## Next Steps

 - [x] Convert the scapping scripts to go and dockerize it.
-- [ ] Use RabbitMQ between the scrapper and the loader.
+- [x] Use RabbitMQ between the scrapper and the loader.
 - [x] Seperate the backend to two different containers, one for the reader and one for the loader.
 - [x] Add scripts for the Makefile.
+- [ ] Send messages in queue in Protocol Buffers - Google's data interchange format.
 - [ ] Use K8S for deployment.
 - [ ] Use Helm to package the different entities.
 - [ ] Add application metrics and visualize them using Prometheus and Grafana.